TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 At the message level, NIEM provides the means to define a single centralized and standardized format for the exchange, replacing the complexity of numerous peer-to-peer agreements.
 Everyone implements towards the standard instead of peer-to-peer agreements.

 This same concept applies with models and technologies.
-There is one centralized and standardized "model instance" rather than individual translations between technologies.
-Different technologies are translated from the standard model.
-The lines are solid, as each translation is better able to leverage the abilities of a particular technology.
+There is one centralized and standardized "model instance" rather than individual transformations between technologies.
+Different technologies are transformed from the standard model.
+The lines are solid, as each transformation is better able to leverage the abilities of a particular technology.

 ![Standardized and Centralized](diagrams/model_centric.png)